 Generally, the concept of sole responsibility is only applicable where the parents may have separated or divorced.
 The responsibility of the child is such cases are with one of the parents who are in the UK.
-If the parent in the UK wants their child to join them in the UK then they will need to establish that they have the sole responsibility of the child.
+If the parent in the UK wants their child to join them in the UK then they will need to establish that they have the sole responsibility for the child.

-If you are settled in the UK or on a temporary leave and want your child to join you from overseas then you will need to prove that you are solely responsible for the child.
+If you are settled in the UK or on temporary leave and want your child to join you from overseas then you will need to prove that you are solely responsible for the child.
 That means that you are the person who is the chief decision-maker in connection with the child who is currently outside the United Kingdom.

-If the child is separated from sponsoring parent, then it will be expected normally that the child has been in the care of the sponsoring parent’s relatives rather than in the care of the relatives of the other parent outside the UK.
+If the child is separated from the sponsoring parent, then it will be expected normally that the child has been in the care of the sponsoring parent’s relatives rather than in the care of the relatives of the other parent outside the UK.
 And if it is found that the child has been in the care of the other parent’s relatives and also the other parent lives nearby the child and actively involved in the child’s welfare then such applications by sponsor parent for bringing their child to the UK under sole responsibility will be refused.

 Sole responsibility test

 A child under 18 outside the UK cannot simply join his/her UK-based parent unless the UK-based parent passes the sole responsibility test.
 A child under the age of 18 can seek to leave to enter the UK to accompany or join a parent who is present and settled in the UK (someone who has obtained indefinite leave to remain or who has acquired British citizenship) and is solely responsible for the child’s upbringing.

 Sole responsibility is a test invented for and exists solely in the immigration jurisdiction which has three main limbs: legal responsibility (for example legal custody of the child has been given to the UK parent), financial responsibility, and emotional responsibility which means they are making important decisions about the child’s upbringing and sending money for the child’s education and other needs.